-Patients predominantly present with breathlessness, but cough and pleuritic chest pain can be a feature.
+Patients with pleural effusion predominantly present with breathlessness, but cough and pleuritic chest pain can be a feature.
 The aetiology of the pleural effusion determines other signs and symptoms.

 Postero-anterior chest x-ray will show an effusion of >200 mL of fluid.
 An ultrasound, chest computed tomography scan, or lateral decubitus study indicates whether the fluid is free-flowing or loculated, and whether or not septations are present.

 Aspiration and evaluation of the pleural fluid with biochemistry, cytology, and culture determines the nature of the effusion.

 Treatment is based on the nature of the effusion and underlying condition.

 Therapeutic thoracentesis with nearly complete removal of the fluid collection alleviates dyspnoea and cough in most circumstances.